You’ve found an article or book chapter that you’d like to read? Great! Use this guide to figure out the best way to obtain the full-text of the work.

 Once you've located the article on PubMed follow the instructions above based on the icons displayed.
 If the article is not subscribed to by NYCPM, simply fill out an InterLibrary Loan (ILL) form.

 On or Off-Campus, be sure to access PubMed via the library webpage.
-If you do not, these icons will not appear:
+When you access an article and we do not subscribe to that particular journal, this icon will appear:

 |© 2016 New York College of Podiatric Medicine • 53 East 124th Street • New York, NY 10035 • (212) 410-8000 • firstname.lastname@example.org||Accreditation • Privacy|